bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 - A configuration in a Visual Studio project can be associated with a user secrets ID.
 That allows the build of the project for a particular configuration to use secrets from the user secrets store associated with that configuration.

   - Developers can specify a configuration to the the `dotnet user-secrets` tool and it will use it to search the the Visual Studio project file for the user secrets ID that should be used.

+ - Projects and configurations are used as shortcuts that can be a convenient way for developers to work with secrets in user secrets stores.
+Once the project file is setup to associate user secrets IDs to its configurations, then the developers can use the `dotnet user-secrets` tool and indicate a configuration.
+That allows the developer manage the secrets for a particular project configuration without having to remember the specific user secrets ID.

 ## Synopsis